Access to HE Online

 • Understand theories of interpersonal relationships

-• Understand differing explanations and research evidence relating to the stages of relationships
+• Understand explanations relating to the stages of relationships using research

 • Understand the effects of interpersonal relationships on the individual

-• Understand the link between public perceptions of crime and criminality and the film and television media
+• Understand the influence of film and television on the public perceptions of crime and criminality

-• Understand the link between public perceptions of crime and criminality and the media- social media
+• Understand the link between social media and the public perceptions of crime and criminality

-• Understand the criminological research into the links between crime and media
+• Understand the links between crime and media using criminological research

 • Understand the roles of the Forensic Psychologist